10 min read

 Key Points:

 • Verse 3: "He refreshes my soul.
 He guides me along the right paths for his name's sake."
-This verse highlights the guidance and direction that God provides.
+This highlights the guidance and direction God provides.
 He leads us in righteousness and aligns our paths with His will.

 Personal Reflection: